canonical/mir/doc/sphinx/tutorial/write-your-first-wayland-compositor.md

 `MirRunner runner` creates a `runner` object that can be used to configure your compositor.
 To run the compositor you call `runner.run_with(...)`, passing in different components to customize the behavior of the compositor.
 In this example, `run_with()` is passed a function `set_window_management_policy` that applies a `MinimalWindowManager` policy to the compositor.
 The compositor is therefore created with basic window management capabilities such as controlling multiple windows, minimizing and maximizing, and handling mouse input.

-Through the `runner`, you can add different functionality to the composer: enabling onscreen keyboards, screen capture, pointer confinement, and so on.
+The runner allows for even more customization: enabling onscreen keyboards, screen capture, pointer confinement, and so on.

 ## Building a Mir composer